 The Inner Vyou Ltd. is committed to providing training for its entire staff in equal opportunities and diversity.
 The Inner Vyou Ltd. will avoid stipulating unnecessary requirements, which will exclude a higher proportion of a particular group of people and will not prescribe discriminatory requirements when conducting personality and ability assessments.

 The Inner Vyou Ltd. will not discriminate unlawfully.
 We will ensure that each candidate is assessed in accordance with the candidate’s merits, qualifications and ability to perform the relevant duties for the role.

+Testing of personality and ability are methods of assessing applicants that we may use frequently.
 We will only use tests from reputable providers and which are proven to be capable of providing reliable assessments of the applicants’ abilities to perform the duties of the job.

+The tests will be used to assess the applicants against only the essential and/or desirable criteria set out in the person specification for the job in question.
 In line with other commitments made previously in this procedure, appropriate reasonable adjustments to the testing procedures will be made for those disabled applicants who may need them.